EleMisi/EleMisi/README.md

 ### Hi, I'm Eleonora (she/her)  👋

-I'm an AI Engineer with a Ph.D. in Computer Science, passionate about building robust and ethical AI systems from research to production.
+I’m an AI Engineer with a Ph.D. in Computer Science, passionate about building robust AI systems from research to production.
 My expertise lies in Large Language Models (LLMs), knowledge-driven AI, and applied machine learning for real-world impact.

-Currently, I'm an AI Engineer at Musixmatch, leading the development of production AI systems.
+Currently, I’m an AI Engineer at Musixmatch, leading the development of production AI systems by seamlessly integrating LLM-based components and custom SDKs.
+I focus on transforming research problems into production-ready solutions, owning end-to-end architecture (UI, data, inference), and collaborating closely with domain experts on cross-functional projects.

 ---